Top 5 Greek Investors in 2025: Complete Guide for Founders

 You've got a real VC stack now – seed, early growth, and even proper growth equity – plus a wave of funds explicitly built to back Greek founders in Greece and the diaspora.(fi-compass)

 When preparing your pitch, having a professional data room is essential.
 Peony helps Greek startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and operational data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 This guide walks you through: